sdpython/onnx-diagnostic/_doc/cmds/sbs.rst

 Description
 +++++++++++

-It compares the intermediate results between an exported programm saved with :func:`torch.export.save` and an exported model on saved inputs with :func:`torch.save`.
+It compares the intermediate results between an exported program saved with :func:`torch.export.save` and an exported model on saved inputs with :func:`torch.save`.
 It assumes intermediate results share the same names.